-A few colleges and universities offer 5-year accelerated programs through which students graduate with both a bachelor’s and a master’s degree.
-A master’s degree allows engineers to enter the occupation at a higher level, where they can develop and implement safety systems.
+A few colleges and universities offer 5-year accelerated programs through which students graduate with both a bachelor's and a master's degree.
+A master's degree allows engineers to enter the occupation at a higher level, from which they can develop and implement safety systems.

 Creativity.
 Health and safety engineers produce designs showing potential problems and remedies for them.
-They must be creative to deal with situations unique to a project.
+They must be creative, in order to deal with situations that are unique to a project.

 Critical-thinking skills.
-Health and safety engineers must be able to identify hazards to humans and property in the workplace or in the home before they cause material damage or become a health threat.
+Health and safety engineers must be able to identify hazards to humans and property in the workplace or in the home before those hazards cause material damage or become a health threat.